Areas of Application

 AXRY-NGS (NGS-SBI) bearings can be mounted as exposed bearings or with whole-surface support.
 If the L-section ring is fully supported by a support ring, the tilting rigidity of the bearing increases by 15 to 20%.

-To prevent bearing friction torque from increasing, the bearing alignment can be adjusted (suffix AC).
-If a normally aligned bearing with supported L-section ring is used, bearing friction torque increases significantly.
+To prevent the bearing friction torque from increasing, the bearing alignment can be adjusted (suffix AC).
+If a normally aligned bearing is used with a supported L-section ring, the bearing friction torque increases significantly.

-The support ring height should be at least twice the axial washer height.
+The height of the support ring should be at least twice that of the axial washer.

 Exposed Installation